jentery/engl425/index.md

 1. Touch upon the *verbal* and *visual* significance of *Destroyer*'s final page: what is said (by Akai) and what is shown on this page alone.
 2. Touch upon the *verbal* and *visual* significance of another page of *Destroyer*: what is said and what is shown on that page alone.
 Feel free to choose any other page in the book.
-3. Communicate and unpack the *narrative* significance of reading the two pages together: what meaning is produced when you place them side-by-side (juxtaposed) and then transition from reading one to the next (closure or connection).
+3. Communicate and unpack the *narrative* significance of reading the two pages together: what meaning is produced when you place them side-by-side (parallel or juxtaposed) and then transition from reading one to the next (serial, closure, or connection).
 Here, you may want to recall the types of transitions we studied in early February.
 What is *not* shown or communicated in the transition from page to page, and what are readers left to imagine?
 How do they fill the gaps between the two pages to produce meaning?
 4. Following the first three points, also communicate the *thematic* significance of Akai saying, "All I want to do is watch these kids play": how it pertains to a central message in *Destroyer* and what we're to make of it.
 Here, you might want to recall our discussions of race, gender, and adaptation in early February, but don't try to address *everything* we've discussed in a single letter.
 Pick something in particular to avoid "scope creep" (i.e., trying to address too much in a single project).
 5. Ask us any questions you have about *Destroyer* and comics in general and also share any other perspectives you have on the comic at hand.

 This letter is *not* an essay.
 You don't need an introduction, thesis, or conclusion, and you don't need to follow the usual five-paragraph structure.
 You can jump right into the conversation with us and walk us through your take on *Destroyer*'s last page as it relates to another moment in the book.
 You are welcome to include page images in your letter or to simply point us to parts of the book via page numbers or ebook locations.

-Once you've written your letter to us (500-750 words), submit it and any images you wish to include as an attachment to the "Prompt 2" assignment in Brightspace (link coming soon).
+Once you've written your letter to us (500-750 words), please submit it and any images you wish to include as an attachment to the "Prompt 2" assignment in Brightspace (link coming soon).
 Feel free to attach PDF, DOCX, RTF, HTML, JPG, and/or PNG files for your images and text.

 We will use the following criteria and [UVic's official grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to assess your letter: